Domain Names By Topics Is a top Solution To The Phase Out Consumer Tracking Cookies

 How did Empire Builders come up with a no brainer alternative to the loss of third-party cookies?

-In our research and development effort to find a solution to surveillance free behavioral online advertising over a decade ago, we discovered in our research and development an effective solution to not only third-party cookie solutions, but we also discover using topic-based keyword domain names was effective in predictive online advertising.
+In our research and development effort to find a solution to surveillance free behavioral online advertising over a decade ago, we discovered in our research and development an effective solution to not only third-party cookie deprecation, but we also discovered using topic-based keyword .co domain names was effective in predictive online advertising and organic search results.

-As many top executives frantically look for options to the loss of third-party cookies, Google has been hinting all along to small business, web services, developers, and publishers that keyword rich host topic-based domain names will be fundamental.
+As many top executives frantically look for options to the loss of third-party cookies, Google has been hinting all along to small business, web services, developers, and publishers that keyword rich host topic-based domain names will be fundamental to future digital marketing strategies.

 Empire Builders solution for small business, web services, developers, and publishers is to create ancillary brand websites using keyword rich host domain names that match primary product, service and/or publishing topics.
-This strategy works effectively with online advertising, lead generation, promotions and non-intrusive first-party data collection.
+These strategies will not only dominate the first two swipes of a mobile device, but it can also dominate short attention span engagement for online advertising, lead generation, promotions, publisher topics and non-intrusive first-party data collection.